Mole Removal Cardiff

 Dr Prashant a renowned cosmetic surgeon in Cardiff specialises in mole removal procedures on every skin tone, skin type and especially those with lighter skin that are more prone to moles – recommending the best treatment options for every unique condition from the past two decades now.

 Whether you are born with one or the darker hue appeared later in life, the mole removal specialists at Reforme Medical Mole Removal Cardiff can help you get rid of it aesthetically anywhere on your body – giving you a smooth, clear, blemish-free skin.

 What are the different types of Moles?

 Congenital Moles are Moles that are present since birth.
-While very small moles (<0.5 cm at Infancy expected to no more than 1.5 cms in adulthood are generally harmless), it is a good idea to be under supervision of a dermatologist for any sinister changes, that are generally indicated by a change in shape, size, colour, texture or an association with pain or bleeding/oozing.
+They are relatively very small moles (<0.5 cm at Infancy expected to no more than 1.5 cm in adulthood are generally harmless).
+However, if you observe any sinister changes, that are generally indicated by a change in shape, size, colour, texture or an association with pain or bleeding/oozing, it is a good idea to be under the supervision of a dermatologist.

 Atypical Moles or Dysplastic Moles or Dysplastic Nevus

 Dysplastic Moles are generally larger in size (> 6 mm), have an odd shape as against the symmetrical round or oval shape of the Common Mole.
 Dysplastic moles can show a mix of colours and often appear on the trunk (they can also appear on your scalp, head, neck and rarely your face).
 Atypical Moles can turn into a Melanoma, so it is advisable that you consult with your dermatologist.

 If you have 4 or more Atypical Moles, or a parent, sibling or child who has had a Melanoma, or if you have had a Melanoma in the past, you need to be under a Dermatologist’s supervision.